 Otherwise, if he is separated from other animals all the time, once they are together and alone, the Border’s hunting instinct could kick in…

 As for Borders and kids, there is not a single thing you should worry about.
 They simply adore kids and love to play with them for hours.

 Border’s playful nature and their terrier energy serve great when it comes to babysitting the kids in the backyard.

 Also, you don’t have to be worried if the dog will be too pushy towards the kids.
-There isn’t a single aggressive cell in their body and they are really gentle with kids.
+There isn’t a single aggressive cell in their body and they are gentle with kids.

 Furthermore, when playtime is finished, they won’t bark and jump around hoping for more play.

-Instead, they will be the most obedient “kid” and send a great example to your kids for how when parents call, you get in the house and take your place in the sofa or the bed, and relax.
+Instead, they will be the most obedient “kid” and send a great example to your kids for how when parents call, you get in the house and take your place on the sofa or the bed, and relax.

 When it comes to how complicated the training of the Border Terrier is, you can relax, they are exceptionally intelligent and love to learn.